Review | H.G. Wells wanted to change the world. A new book explores the author’s outsize ambitions

 Eager for sexual experience, the 25-year-old Wells married a beautiful cousin.
 The wedding night proved disastrous, and he soon took to philandering, eventually hooking up with one of his students, Amy Catherine Robbins.
 Wells eventually wed Robbins, whom he insisted on calling Jane, not liking her given name.
 He also insisted that he be permitted whatever love affairs seemed necessary for his health and well-being.
 This was, in his view, simply the correct, enlightened attitude toward sex.
 Many intelligent, independent women, including that formidable intellectual Rebecca West and the Russian translator and spy Moura Budberg would eventually welcome his embraces.
 Yet, Jane — Tomalin calls her “the true heroine of this story” — remained the sheet anchor of his life, as well as his typist.

 Still, two troubling early relationships involved besotted admirers half his age, starting with the 19-year-old Rosamund Bland, with whom Wells nearly ran off to Paris before being intercepted by her outraged father at the train station.
 Even more scandalous was his liaison with Amber Reeves, a Cambridge undergraduate who eventually would bear him a child.
-Their affair formed the basis of Wells’s then shocking novel, “Ann Veronica,” in which a young single woman eagerly gives herself to an older married man.
+Their affair formed the basis of Wells’s then-shocking novel “Ann Veronica,” in which a young single woman eagerly gives herself to an older married man.
 Even more shocking, the book has a happy ending.

 Three excellent full-length biographies — by Norman and Jeanne Mackenzie, David C. Smith and Michael Sherborne — chronicle Wells’s colorful life in full.
 But for a compact overview of this endlessly fascinating man and writer, Tomalin’s “The Young H.G.
 Wells” is hard to beat, being friendly, astute and a pleasure to read.